jsharkey13/iphone_backup_decrypt/README.md

  - [KnugiHK/iphone_backup_decrypt](https://github.com/KnugiHK/iphone_backup_decrypt/tree/master), a fork of this library and part of [Whatsapp-Chat-Exporter](https://github.com/KnugiHK/Whatsapp-Chat-Exporter).
  - [jfarley248/iTunes_Backup_Reader](https://github.com/jfarley248/iTunes_Backup_Reader), which uses an older version of this library.
  - [datatags/mount-ios-backup](https://github.com/datatags/mount-ios-backup), which uses an older version of this library.
+ - [PeterUpfold/dump-iphone-backup](https://github.com/PeterUpfold/dump-iphone-backup), a wrapper for this library to decrypt a whole backup on the command-line.
  - [avibrazil/iOSbackup](https://github.com/avibrazil/iOSbackup) a similar Python library with a friendlier interface for exploring a backup.
  - [MaxiHuHe04/iTunes-Backup-Explorer](https://github.com/MaxiHuHe04/iTunes-Backup-Explorer), a Java based alternative with a GUI.